 - Reciprocal verbs are used to express action between more than one person.
 Examples include s’aimer (to love each other), se disputer (to argue) and se regarder (to look at each other).
 Reciprocal verbs involve more than one subject.

 - Idiomatic verbs are neither reflexive nor reciprocal in the literal sense.
 They just are the way they are and mean what they mean.
 Examples include s’amuser (to have fun), se souvenir de (to remember) and se taire (to be quiet).

 So back to these reflexive pronouns: we’re interested in the little bit that comes before the -er/-ir/-re part of the verb, the part that serves to reiterate the verb’s subject.
 Let’s take a closer look at our main cast of characters, shall we?

 Take note: For the first, second and third person singular, as well as third person plural, a contracted form of the pronoun is used when it precedes a vowel or an h muet (silent h).

 Don’t sweat it.
-Just follow these 5 simple rules and you’ll master reflexive pronouns in no time.
+Just follow these 5 simple rules and you’ll be a pro at French reflexive pronouns in no time.